NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ...
 {
     name: "Projects",
+        icon
+:
-          icon: (
+    (
         <ProjectsIcon
             width={64}
             height={64}
             viewBox="0 -20 128 128"
             role="img"
             aria-label="Projects icon"
         />
     ),
+        tags
+:
-  tags: [],
+    [],
+        hasDemo
+:
-          hasDemo: false,
+    false,
+        id
+:
-          id: "Projects",
+    "Projects",
+        countsField
+:
-          countsField: "repositoryCaseCount",
+    "repositoryCaseCount",
+        description
+:
-          description:"View the Projects available within the GDC and select them for further exploration and analysis.", },
+    "View the Projects available within the GDC and select them for further exploration and analysis.", }
+,
 ...
 ```

 The above code registers the Project Center application with the GDC Portal.
 The members of the object are:

 *`name` is the name of the application
-*`icon` is the icon as an SVH file, it size and position can be adjusted using the `width`, `height`, and `viewBox` properties
+*`icon` is the icon as an SVH file, it size and position can be adjusted using the `width`, `height`, and `viewBox`
+properties
 *`tags` are the tags for the application used for searching (which is not currently active)
 *`hasDemo` is a boolean indicating if the application has a demo, if so the demo button will be shown
-*`id` is the id of the application and needs to match the id of the application registered in the `createGdcAppWithOwnStore` function
+*`id` is the id of the application and needs to match the id of the application registered in
+the `createGdcAppWithOwnStore` function
-*`countsField` is the field to use for the counts in the application, this is used to determine if the application can be used
+*`countsField` is the field to use for the counts in the application, this is used to determine if the application can
+be used
 *`description` is the description of the application
 *`noDataTooltip` is the tooltip to show if the application has no data

 When the app is registered, it will be available in the GDC Portal.
-The application can be accessed by clicking on the app card.
+The application can be accessed by clicking on the
+app card.
 The visual elements of the card are:

 ![application_card.png](images/application_card.png)